Free QR Code Generator

 What size should a QR code be?

 For screen and ordinary print, small is fine.
-For engraving or printing at a distance, the limiting factor is the size of each square: a rough guide is to keep every square at least 1 mm.
-Use the size checker above — type your finished width and it tells you whether each square is large enough to scan reliably.
+For engraving or printing at a distance, the limiting factor is the size of each square: keep every square at least 1 mm.
+Use the size checker above to see whether each square is large enough.

 Should I download SVG or PNG?

 Use PNG for screens, email, menus and everyday printing.
-Use SVG for design software (Illustrator, Inkscape), large print, or laser and CNC machines, because it stays sharp at any size and imports as clean shapes.
+Use SVG for design software, large print, or laser and CNC machines, because it stays sharp at any size and imports as clean shapes.

 Why won't my QR code scan?